 4.1.3 Required Course Work.
 Candidates for the M.S. degree must earn a minimum of 30 semester hours in graduate courses and thesis research.
 At least 24 semester hours must be in resident study at the University of Utah, and a minimum of 20 semester hours must be in formal course work with the balance in thesis research.
 A majority of the course credit hours must be earned in GEO courses taken in the GG Department.
-The candidate is required to maintain at least a 3.0 grade point average overall.
-A grade of B- or better is required for all courses that are counted for the degree.
-No courses to be counted towards graduation may be taken CR/NC.
+The candidate is required to maintain at least a 3.0 grade point average Changes to this section specify the allowable number of C/NC courses which encourages student to expand training more broadly without penalty to GPA overall.
+A grade of B- or better is required for all graded courses that are counted for the degree.
+No more than 25% of courses to be counted towards graduation may be taken CR/NC.
 All course work to be counted for the degree must be approved by the student's supervisory committee.
 All M.S. candidates in the GG Department are required to take GEO 6950 ("Reviews in Earth Science"), and all other courses to be counted for the M.S. degree are specified and approved by the student's own supervisory committee.
 Courses in which a letter grade is given solely on the basis of attendance without any requirement of student performance and without any assessment of student learning (e.g., the Distinguished Lecture Series) may not be used to count towards the required minimum of 20 semester hours in formal course work for the M.S. degree.